 George Clooney is revered as an eternal bachelor and A-list Hollywood playboy, which is why many people forget that he was actually married to actress Talia Balsam from 1989 to 1993.
 When asked if he'd ever get married again, George told Esquire magazine in January 2012 , "I understand that it's a subject of interest for people.
 But sometimes it exists only because it came up years ago.
 It becomes this conversation piece that constantly resurfaces.
 I don't talk about it because I don't think about it."

-George has obviously changed his tune about tying the knot again, as it was confirmed in April 2014 that he popped the question to his stunning lawyer girlfriend Amal Alamuddin.
+George has obviously changed his tune about tying the knot again, as it was confirmed last year that he popped the question to his stunning lawyer girlfriend Amal Alamuddin.
+They married in a lavish ceremony in Venice, Italy in September 2014.

-Jenny is another star who has changed her mind about getting married — she became engaged to boyfriend Donnie Wahlberg in April 2014.
+Jenny is another star who has changed her mind about getting married — she became engaged to boyfriend Donnie Wahlberg in April 2014, and they tied the knot in September .